phaserjs/phaser/README.md

 Versions 1.2 ("Saldaea")

-* Integration with an advanced physics system.
-We've been experimenting with p2.js but have yet to conclude our research.
+* Integration with the p2.js physics system.

+Beyond version 1.2

+* Dedicated CocoonJS packaging features (screencanvas, etc)
+* The ability to pass in a configuration option on Game boot, containing more advanced configuration features.
 * A more advanced Particle system, one that can render to a single canvas (rather than spawn hundreds of Sprites), more advanced effects, etc.

-Version 1.2+

 * Massively enhance the audio side of Phaser.
 Although it does what it does well, it could do with taking more advantage of Web Audio - echo effects, positional sound, etc.
 * Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.
 * Integration with third party services like Google Play Game Services and Amazon JS SDK.